Hetrafi/hetracoin-sui/README.md

 ### 5. Integration with Gaming Ecosystem:
 - Players earn tokens by playing games
-- Developers receive tokens when their games are played
 - Tournament prizes paid in HETRA
 - Special items/NFTs purchasable only with HETRA